 If life is ticking along nicely, then thinking about seeing a therapist, is probably not even on your radar, why should it be?
 Well, one reason could be that therapy is not always about fixing problems or issues, sometimes it's about making a good life even better!
 That said, that rarely is the reason a client makes an appointment to see a therapist.
 So, making a good life better is most usually the phase that follows the completion of a successful therapy!
 Because of that, this article will focus on the main types of reasons that clients come to see me.
-The larger portion of my clients come looking for a solution to things like anxiety, stress, depression or low self-esteem and even in clients who come for other reasons, e.g. confidence, public speaking, a phobia, to stop smoking, insomnia or a relationship issue; anxiety or stress are usually a factor at some level.
-As a generality, I always on the lookout for signs of anxiety or stress, as well as symptoms of mood fluctuations or depression.
-The reason for this is both logical and rational, it is because these conditions impair the way the brain functions and in order to address any underlying condition, one must first do all they can to normalise brain's functionality.
+Most of my clients come looking for a solution to a variety of conditions, things like anxiety, stress, depression or low self-esteem.
+But clients who come for other reasons, e.g. confidence, public speaking, phobias, smoking cessation, insomnia or relationship issues etc. anxiety or stress are usually a factor at some level.
+Consequentially, I always look for signs of anxiety or stress, as well as symptoms of mood fluctuations or depression.
+The reason for this is both logical and rational, it is because chronic anxiety or stress (fight or flight) are conditions that impair the way the brain functions.
+So in order to address any underlying condition, one must first do all they can to normalise the brain's functionality.
 This is exactly what doctors attempt to do with medication.
 However, they do it in the hope that if normal brain function is restored, then everything else will fall in line!
-Experientially, I have found that to rarely be the case, therefore, therapy aims to address the underlying issues that caused the dysfunctionality!
+Experientially, I have found that to rarely be the case, therefore, therapy aims to address the underlying issues that caused the brain's dysfunctionality!

-So, therapy can be seen as any method of therapeutic intervention that brings about a change in brain function that can be observed personally through introspection and externally by observation, be that by self-awareness or a third party.
+So, to recap, therapy can be seen as any method of therapeutic intervention that brings about a change in brain function.
+This can be something observed personally through introspection, externally or experientially by observation, be it through self-awareness or a third party.
+But hypnotherapy is both quicker and just as effective, if not more so!
 Thus therapy creates a change in feeling, thought and behaviour.
-Ultimately that brings about a feeling of life being more peaceful, pleasant and purposeful!
+Ultimately this leads to the awareness of feelings that life is now infinitely more peaceful, pleasant and purposeful!

 For more information about therapy in general and/or my experience and training in particular, please head over to the page with that information in the links below here!